helmedeiros/bre-go/docs/cookbook.md

 The four adapters differ in lifecycle:

 - `engine/inmemory`, `engine/firstmatch`, `engine/priority`: no explicit lifecycle.
 AddRule and Execute can interleave from a single goroutine.
-Not safe for concurrent Execute (will land in a future ADR if a real consumer asks).
+Not safe for concurrent Execute.
 - `engine/indexed` (since v0.12.0): explicit `Build()` + `Built()` methods.
 Pre-Build: AddRule / WithPostFilterHook allowed.
 Post-Build: Execute is concurrent-safe and lockless; AddRule returns `ErrEngineBuilt`; WithPostFilterHook panics.
 First Execute triggers implicit Build on an unsealed engine.

 ### Wire structured telemetry on any engine